 Guidelines issued by the Reserve Bank of India (RBI) restrict an Indian bank’s ability to finance the acquisition of equity shares.
-Generally, a promoter’s contribution towards equity cannot be funded by a bank and banks cannot finance the acquisition of equity shares, other than in exceptional cases.
-Therefore, financing for a domestic acquisition is generally procured from non-banking financial companies (NBFCs) or by issuance of non-convertible debentures (NCDs) by the acquirer which can be subscribed to by foreign portfolio investors (FPIs), mutual funds and alternate investment funds (AIFs).
+Generally, a promoter’s contribution towards equity cannot be funded by a bank, and banks cannot finance the acquisition of equity shares other than in exceptional cases.
+Therefore, financing for a domestic acquisition is generally procured from non-banking financial companies (NBFCs) or by the issuance of non-convertible debentures (NCDs) by the acquirer, which can be subscribed to by foreign portfolio investors (FPIs), mutual funds and alternate investment funds (AIFs).

-NBFCs are registered with the RBI and enjoy a more relaxed regulatory framework compared to banks.
-International banks often lend through their offices outside India to borrowers based outside India for the purposes of acquisitions in India, or they lend to Indian borrowers for Indian acquisitions through the FPI route (discussed in 1.2 Corporates and LBOs and 3.1 Senior Loans).
+NBFCs are registered with the RBI and so far enjoy a more relaxed regulatory framework than banks.
+International banks often lend through their offices outside India to borrowers outside India for acquisitions in India, or they lend to Indian borrowers for Indian acquisitions through the FPI route (discussed in 1.2 Corporates and LBOs and 3.1 Senior Loans).

-In the Indian context, cross-border acquisitions are commonly classified in two categories.
+In the Indian context, cross-border acquisitions are commonly classified into two categories.

 For an inbound acquisition where the acquisition is through an offshore acquirer, the lending market essentially comprises international banks, capital markets, financial institutions and offshore debt funds.
 However, such acquisition finance cannot be secured by a pledge on shares of the Indian target, charge on assets of the Indian target or guarantees from the Indian target due to Indian exchange control regulations.
 Additionally, Indian banks, Indian financial institutions and domestic funds cannot provide finance to an offshore entity to acquire shares of an Indian company.

 For an acquisition by an FOCC, finance cannot be provided by Indian banks, Indian financial institutions or domestic funds, as FOCCs are not permitted to leverage in the Indian market for the acquisition of shares.
 An Indian company can raise foreign currency financing from offshore lenders in the form of external commercial borrowings (ECB), but these cannot be used for equity investments in India.
-The primary source of debt funding which an FOCC can avail for acquisition of an Indian target is through the issuance of NCDs which can be subscribed to by FPIs.
-FPIs are registered with the Securities and Exchange Board of India (SEBI) under the SEBI (Foreign Portfolio Investors) Regulations, 2019 (FPI Regulations).
+The primary source of debt funding which an FOCC can utilise is from overseas lenders for the acquisition of an Indian target through the issuance of NCDs, which can be subscribed to by FPIs.
+FPIs are registered with the Securities and Exchange Board of India (SEBI) under the SEBI (Foreign Portfolio Investors) Regulations, 2019 (the “FPI Regulations”).

-For an outbound acquisition, an Indian acquirer can borrow domestically from banks, financial institutions and other lenders if it complies with certain qualitative and quantitative restrictions.
+For an outbound acquisition, an Indian acquirer can borrow domestically from banks, financial institutions and other lenders if it complies with certain qualitative and quantitative requirements.
 Additionally, if the acquisition of the offshore target is through an Offshore SPV, the Offshore SPV can borrow funds offshore from offshore lenders, funds, capital markets and other financial institutions.
-Further, ECB can also be raised by an Indian company from overseas lenders and other recognised lenders for acquisition of an overseas target.
-Creation of security and providing guarantees is also permitted, subject to certain conditions.
+Further, ECB can also be raised by an Indian company from overseas lenders and other recognised lenders for the acquisition of an overseas target.
+Creating security and providing guarantees are also permitted, subject to certain conditions.

-Additionally, the Insolvency and Bankruptcy Code, 2016 (IBC) has also opened up a new avenue of acquisition of Indian distressed companies through a statutory process.
+Additionally, the Insolvency and Bankruptcy Code, 2016 (IBC) also enables the acquisition of Indian distressed companies through a statutory process.
 Such acquisitions domestically, in certain cases, have been leveraged buyouts.

 The RBI has also introduced the Prudential Framework for Resolution of Stressed Assets on 7 June 2019, which requires banks to resolve a stressed asset in a time-bound manner and may involve resolution by way of a change of ownership of the borrower.
-Some leveraged buyouts can be expected in such restructurings.
+Some leveraged buyouts have also been seen in such restructurings.

-At the onset of COVID-19 in April 2020, the Government of India issued press note 3 of 2020 (Press Note 3) and the Foreign Exchange Management (Non-debt Instruments) Amendment Rules, 2020 (NDI Amendment Rules) amending certain rules for foreign direct investments from neighbouring countries.
+At the onset of the COVID-19 pandemic in April 2020, the government of India issued press note 3 of 2020 (“Press Note 3”) and the Foreign Exchange Management (Non-debt Instruments) Amendment Rules, 2020 (the “NDI Amendment Rules”) amending certain rules for foreign direct investments from neighbouring countries.
 These amendments provide that any foreign direct investment:

-The Press Note 3 and the NDI Amendment Rules have affected new and proposed foreign direct investments from neighbouring countries and consequently, any financing thereof.
+The Press Note 3 and the NDI Amendment Rules affected new and proposed foreign direct investments from neighbouring countries and, consequently, any financing thereof.

-The market has swiftly adjusted to limitations posed by COVID-19 and the lockdowns in India.
-Some initial hiccups were faced with the electronic signing of documents and making stamp duty payments (which are required to be made before the execution of documents).
-However, Indian lenders, who are accustomed to physical signings, adapted to using digital signatures or working on the basis of scanned documents (which would be followed up with wet ink signatures).
+The market swiftly adjusted to limitations posed by COVID-19 and the lockdowns in India.
+Some initial hiccups were the electronic signing of documents and making stamp duty payments (which must be made before the execution of documents).
+However, Indian lenders, accustomed to physical signings, adapted to using digital signatures or working on the basis of scanned documents (followed up with wet ink signatures).
 Also, once the lockdown was eased, procuring stamp papers became easier.
 Certain timelines for registration of documents and obtaining approvals were relaxed due to the COVID-19 pandemic.
-Lenders (and their counsel) have begun to factor some of these practical issues into the deal timelines and also to plan for these in advance to prevent execution bottlenecks.

-The choice of foreign law to govern an agreement is generally upheld by Indian courts, unless, in the view of the Indian courts, the choice of foreign law is not bona fide or if the application of foreign law is opposed to the public policy of India.
+The choice of foreign law for an agreement is generally upheld by Indian courts unless, in the view of the Indian courts, the choice of foreign law is not bona fide or if the application of foreign law is opposed to the public policy of India.
 In any proceedings in India, foreign law has to be proved as a matter of fact by leading expert evidence of foreign legal counsel.